esy/esy/README.md

 #### Developing

 When developing `esy` (or cloning the repo to use locally), you must have `filterdiff` installed (which you can obtain via `brew install patchutils`).

+To make changes to `esy` and test them locally, check out and build the `esy` repo as such:

+    git clone git@github.com:jordwalke/esy.git
+    cd esy
+    npm install
+    git submodule init
+    git submodule update
+    make  convert-opam-packages

+Then you may "point" to that built version of esy by simply referencing its path.

+    /path/to/esy/.bin/esy build

+#### Pushing a Beta Release

+On a clean branch off of `origin/master`, run

+    # Substitute your version number below
+    make beta-release VERSION=0.0.2

+Then follow the instructions for pushing a tagged release to github.

+Once pushed, other people can install that tagged release globally like this:

+    npm install -g git://github.com/jordwalke/esy.git#beta-v0.0.2